Holiday Overview

 Day 11 - Charlottetown, Prince Edward Island

 Known as the birthplace of Canada, owing to its role as host of the conference that would eventually lead to the formation of the Canadian Confederation - Charlottetown is a celebration of all things Great White North.
 Perched just offshore on Prince Edward Island, there’s a small-town charm to the locals’ genuine smiles that is instantly disarming.
-Despite its capital status, the city’s welcoming demeanour, pretty timber lighthouses and low-key coastal location, make Charlottetown an easy-going, idyllic island escape.
-1864 saw Charlottetown lead the Confederation Conference, welcoming delegations from Nova Scotia, New Brunswick and Prince Edward Island to Province House.
+Despite its capital status, the city’s welcoming demeanor, pretty timber lighthouses, and low-key coastal location, make Charlottetown an easy-going, idyllic island escape.
+1864 saw Charlottetown lead the Confederation Conference, welcoming delegations from Nova Scotia, New Brunswick, and Prince Edward Island to Province House.
 Together, they thrashed out the plan to create the Dominion of Canada, which was formally enacted three years later.
-This key role in the birth of the nation is worn proudly as a badge of honour here, and the gargantuan Confederation Centre of the Arts pays tribute to this historic chapter, while also providing space for contemporary cultural pursuits to shine.
+This key role in the birth of the nation is worn proudly as a badge of honor here, and the gargantuan Confederation Centre of the Arts pays tribute to this historic chapter, while also providing space for contemporary cultural pursuits to shine.
 The auburn pigtails of Anne of Green Gables are also a regular sight around these parts.
-Canada’s much loved, longest-running musical, premiered right here in Charlottetown in 1965.
+Canada’s much-loved, longest-running musical, premiered right here in Charlottetown in 1965.
 The abundant natural resources of the Atlantic make Charlottetown a haven for rich, juicy seafood - like tender lobster and mussel pots.
 Charlottetown’s cuisine is also imbued with quality via the Culinary Institute of Canada - which simmers the area in cooking talent - while its thriving craft brewing scene adds a hoppy tang to the area’s friendly bars.

 Day 12 - At Sea